The MS in Leisure Studies offers two areas of emphasis: recreational therapy and recreation

 She specifically focuses on the use of recreation to enhance the lives of post-service

 Dr. Taryn Price is an emerging expert in social engagement through recreation.

-Full-time students may be eligible for graduate assistantships, either as a Graduate Teaching Assistant (GTA) or a Graduate Research Assistant (GRA).
+Full-time students may be eligible for graduate assistantships in the School of Kinesiology, Applied Health and Recreation, either as a Graduate Teaching Assistant (GTA) or a Graduate Research Assistant (GRA).

 These positions are highly competitive and typically awarded in the spring semester.